lesept777/NaiveBayes-for-ESP32/README.md

 ```
 NB myNB(nData, nFeatures, nClasses, true);
 ```
 the last argument is a boolean.
-If set to `true` each prediction is used to increase the size of the training dataset, hopefully improving the prediction.
+If set to `true` each prediction is used to increase the size of the training dataset, hopefully improving the prediction performance.

 ## Create a dataset
-The dataset is a vector of `Data`, which is a `struct` defined as follows:
+The dataset is a vector](http://www.cplusplus.com/reference/vector/vector/) of `Data`, which is a `struct` defined as follows:
 ```
 typedef struct
 {